-We have all ranges in prices on our list so you can be sure to find something in your price range and feature set.
+We have all price ranges on our list, so you can be sure to find something in your price range and feature set.

 What is thermal imaging?